-- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - (i) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - (ii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iii) prior to any test being undertaken, provide an estimate of costs associated with the test.
+- (a) If a Registered Participant requests aed to test of a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, or the testing of metering data related to a non-contestable unmetered load, the MC or AEMO (as applicable) must: - arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation, or - (i)(ii) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the non-contestable unmetered load, and - (ii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iii)(iv) prior to any test being undertaken, provide an estimate of costs associated with the test.

-(b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.
+- (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices. - (b)(c) Where there is a discrepancy between the Inventory Table held in the metering data servicesdatabase for a non-contestable unmetered load and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.